isomerpages/imda-oin/_ongoing-challenges/1c-ideasinc-2020.md

 <b>Challenge Description 	Ideasinc 2020 strives to be: </b>

-•	a nationwide start-up challenge to groom promising ideas into viable businesses which addresses real market needs;
+•	a nationwide start-up challenge to groom promising ideas into viable businesses which addresses real market needs;<br>
 •	a major partner in the nation’s effort to promote and develop an entrepreneurial environment that will bring about significant economic and social development in Singapore though the success of homegrown enterprises; and<br>
 •platform for job creations and imparting of entrepreneurship skillsets